ropensci-archive/infx/README.md

 Installation
 ------------

-You can install the development version of [infx](https://nbenn.github.io/infx) from Github by running:
+You can install the development version of [infx](https://nbenn.github.io/infx) from Github by running

 ``` r
 source("https://install-github.me/nbenn/infx")
 ```

-Alternatively, if you have the `remotes` package available and are interested in the latest release, you can run
+Alternatively, if you have the `remotes` package available and are interested in the latest release, you can install from Github using `install_github()` as

 ``` r
 # install.packages("remotes")